endormi/automation/README.md

 - [Hue-light](https://github.com/endormi/automation/blob/master/hue-light/control.py) - Control hue lights.
 - [Git-commands](https://github.com/endormi/automation/blob/master/git-commands/commands.py) - Automates the process of using commands such as clone, commit, branch, pull, merge, blame and stash.
 - [Income](https://github.com/endormi/automation/blob/master/income/income.py) - Adds income to Excel (Currently has only one `.py` file, but I will be adding more later.
 Current code needs you to add the income manually, but will automatically add them to Excel.
 Not ideal I know, I'll be adding a better code when I have time).
 This is only a foundation for your excel files, which you can then update to your own liking.
+- [Kbd](https://github.com/endormi/automation/blob/master/kbd) - Small scripts to control your keyboard (easy to customize for your own tasks).
 - [Mem](https://github.com/endormi/automation/blob/master/mem/memory.py) - Few lines of code to check computer memory (total, available, usage, used and free).
 - [NFL-stats](https://github.com/endormi/automation/blob/master/nfl-stats/stats.py) - Stats for players yards and tds (passing, rushing and receiving), also with best plays and ability to add stats to csv.
 - [Monitor-website](https://github.com/endormi/automation/blob/master/monitor-website/web.py) - If website isn't up-and-running, sends an email and plays a sound.
+- [Mortgage](https://github.com/endormi/automation/blob/master/mortgage/payment.py) - Count the mortgage payment that you need to pay per month.
 - [Open-essentials](https://github.com/endormi/automation/blob/master/open-essentials/essentials.py) - Open all of the essentials for development such as websites. tools and editor.
 - [Organize-files](https://github.com/endormi/automation/blob/master/organize-files/organizer.py) - Organizes files (images, audio, texts, videos and compressed files) and moves them inside specified folders.
 - [Process](https://github.com/endormi/automation/blob/master/process/process.py) - Two lines of code to check program process time.